jxtngx/lightning-lab/README.md

 A [CLI](https://github.com/JustinGoheen/lightning-pod/blob/main/lightning_pod/cli/pod.py) `pod` has been provided to assist with basic tasks.

-`pod project teardown` will destroy the example data splits, saved predictions, logs, profilers, checkpoints, and ONNX. <br>
+`pod teardown` will destroy the example data splits, saved predictions, logs, profilers, checkpoints, and ONNX. <br>
 `pod trainer run` runs the provided example Trainer. <br>
 `pod project seed` executes teardown, moves example code provided in `lightning_pod` to a new directory `examples` in the project root directory, and then creates a new `trainer.py` `trainer.yaml` and `module.py` in `lightning_pod`.